typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 **Markdown** is created by [Daring Fireball](http://daringfireball.net/), the original guideline is [here](http://daringfireball.net/projects/markdown/syntax).
 Its syntax, however, varies between different parsers or editors. **Typora** is using [GitHub Flavored Markdown][GFM].

-Please note that HTML fragments in markdown source will be recognized but not parsed or rendered.
-Also,  some minor reformatting of the original markdown source code may occur when  saving.

 * Outline
 {:toc}